mulesoft-assets/template-healthcare-ehr2crm-sync-process-api/README.md

 ![021c12f7-8f84-4d43-a725-b2ac1b6a0c82-image.png](https://exchange2-file-upload-service-kprod.s3.us-east-1.amazonaws.com:443/021c12f7-8f84-4d43-a725-b2ac1b6a0c82-image.png)

-## Catalyst Accelerator for Healthcare
+## Accelerator for Healthcare

-This API implementation is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
-It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
+This API implementation is one of many components included in [Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
+This API provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
 Contact [info@mulesoft.com](mailto:info@mulesoft.com) for more information.

 # License Agreement
 This template is subject to the conditions of the [MuleSoft License Agreement](https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf).
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.